reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 ## Conclusion

 In this post, we looked at the types of HTTP clients available in the Java ecosystem.

-We’d recommend avoiding HttpURLConnection unless you have no alternative, particularly now that the Java 11+ HttpClient is available.

 If ultimate flexibility is what you need and you can do without HTTP/2 for the time being, the venerable Apache client may be the one to aim for.
 You’ll also benefit from its very widespread use and the abundance of information on the internet.